What is a Taxable Fuel Bond?

 Federal Tax Regulations require taxable fuel registrants to purchase this type of surety bond to serve as a guarantee that their taxes will be paid on time and in full.

-If the registrant fails to pay all necessary taxes, then the government agency can file a claim against the bond in order to collect the amount of the unpaid taxes for the registrant.
+If the registrant fails to pay all necessary taxes, then the government agency can file a claim against the bond to collect the amount of the unpaid taxes for the registrant.
 If the claim is valid, then the surety company will distribute the payment.

 The registrant will then have to reimburse the surety company for the full amount paid out from the bond.